Sinapis Albæ Semina, White Mustard Seed is the dried ripe seed of the plant Brassica alba, a member of the Cruciferæ family.

 Uses - Most commonly combined with black mustard seeds to create mustard.
 Medicinally used to treat disorders of the digestive organs and as a laxative.
 Mustard seed tea can be gargled to relieve a sore throat.

 Characteristics - White mustard seeds have a less pungent taste than black mustard seeds and are odourless.
 The seeds are hard externally, but internally are yellow and oily.
-The seeds are about two millimetres in diameter and six and a half milligrams in weight.
+The seeds are about 2mm in diameter and 6.5mg in weight.
 They are spherical, a pale yellow with a finely pitted outer coating.